lguedesc/CHAOS/README.md

 * Currently only 4th order Runge-Kutta method is available as a numerical integrator.
 More will be added in the future.

 ## Future Features🎯
+We're excited to share that we have plans to expand *CHAOS* and bring more capabilities to the package.
+Here are some of the features we're aiming to implement in our next releases.
+If you're interested in supporting or participating in the project, we welcome your contributions.
+You can easily get involved by opening a pull request. 😀"

 * Addition of more numerical integrators
 * Test 0-1 for chaos ([doi:10.1137/080718851](https://doi.org/10.1137/080718851))
 * Poincaré Map to be compatible with adaptive step-size integrators